Paybook/Lite.FrontEnd.React/README.md

 ```
 import actions from './redux/actions'

   actions.loaderOff()                 //show the loader
   actions.loaderOn()                  //hide the loader
   actions.error("an error")           //display an error to the user
   actions.message("my message")       //display a message to the user
+  actions.pageLoad("Transactions")    //Load the page component
 ```
 ## API Request list